Food color markers...slap a zing on those cookies!

 A purse made into a heart monitor.
 Lines are made with food color markers.

-Making diy food color markers with video tutorial
+Making diy food color markers

 Quick update: